apache/incubator-hugegraph-doc/content/en/docs/clients/gremlin-console.md

 plugin activated: tinkerpop.tinkergraph
 ```

-To connect to the server, you need to specify the connection parameters in the configuration file, and there is a default remote.yaml in the conf directory
+To connect to the server, you need to specify the connection parameters in the configuration file, and there is a default remote.yaml file in the conf directory

 ```yaml
 # cat conf/remote.yaml